bean-mhm/realbloom/README.md

 | Steps | Number of wavelength samples.
 A value of 32-64 is enough for previewing.
 For a final result, use a value higher than 512. |
 | Color | Multiply the dispersion result with a custom color.
 You would want to keep this at white in most cases, having no effect on the result. |

-After adjusting the sliders to your liking, hit `[Apply]` and wait for the simulation to end, after which you'll see the `[Save]` button.
+After adjusting the sliders to your liking, hit *Apply* and wait for the simulation to end, after which you'll see the *Save* button.
 Save the final result as `kernel.tif`.
-We'll use this as our convolution kernel.
+We'll use this later.

 ![Applying dispersion on the diffraction pattern](images/3-dispersion.gif)

 ### Convolution Input

-This is the image we want to apply convolutional bloom on.
-We need an HDR image in 32-bit floating-point [TIFF](https://en.wikipedia.org/wiki/TIFF) format, with contiguous component values (RGBRGB).
+This is the image we want to apply bloom on.
+RealBloom requires an HDR image in 32-bit floating-point [TIFF](https://en.wikipedia.org/wiki/TIFF) format, with contiguous component values (RGBRGB).
 You can easily save with this format using Photoshop.
 Blender does not support 32-bit TIFFs, but it does support OpenEXR.
 The simplest workaround is to export your render from Blender in OpenEXR, and use Photoshop (or any other image manipulation software that supports 32-bit TIFFs) to export it in 32-bit floating-point TIFF format.

 ![Saving as OpenEXR in Blender](images/blender-exr.png)
 ![Saving as 32-bit TIFF in Photoshop](images/ps-tiff.png)

 ***I'm confused.
-What do you mean by an "HDR" image?***

-*Feel free to skip this paragraph.* An HDR image can contain color values higher than 1, representing bright spots.
-Most everyday images (including PNG and JPEG images) do not have a high dynamic range, and their RGB values are clamped between 0 and 1, making it impossible to apply bloom accurately.
-Image formats like TIFF, OpenEXR, Radiance HDR, and PPM allow us to save RGB values as floating-point numbers.
-Values higher than 1 **usually** get clamped down to 1 before being displayed on your monitor.
+What do you mean by an "HDR" image?*** Most everyday images (including PNG and JPEG images) do not have a high dynamic range, and their RGB values are clamped between 0 and 1, making it impossible to apply bloom accurately.
+An HDR image can contain color values higher than 1 for representing bright spots.
+Image formats like TIFF, OpenEXR, Radiance HDR, and PPM allow us to save RGB values as floating-point numbers that don't really have a range.
+Values higher than 1 *usually* get clamped down to 1 before being displayed on your monitor.
 Some games/programs use [Tone Mapping](https://en.wikipedia.org/wiki/Tone_mapping) to nicely transform the raw floating-point values into something that looks acceptable.
-Some games support HDR output if your monitor supports HDR as well, but that's another story.
+Some games produce HDR output if your monitor supports HDR, but that's another story.

-I have included some example HDR images in `demo/HDR Images`.
+There are some example HDR images in `demo/HDR Images`.
 I will use `Colorful Sphere.tif` for this demonstration.

 ![An HDR image loaded as the convolution input](images/4-conv-input.png)